-- We may (dependent upon role) contact you to complete a request for the Disclosure and Barring Service.
-You will be sent an electronic link to facilitate this in addition to providing original forms of ID that are destroyed once the check is complete.
-In addition to providing original forms of ID for this purpose that will be destroyed once a DBS number has been issued.
+- We may (dependant upon role) contact you to complete a request for the Disclosure and Barring Service.
+You will be sent an electronic link to facilitate this in addition to providing original forms of ID, where copies will be taken and these are kept on your employee file once the check is complete.

 Confirmed, unconditional offer of employment

 If we make a final offer, we will ask you for the following:

 - Bank details – to process salary payments.

 - HMRC starter checklist – to ensure you are placed on the right tax code and where applicable any student loan data is captured.